onkoe/rovereye/README.md

 Please consider using Linux if possible - macOS has a lot of trouble linking, both with static and dynamic linking.
 On the other hand, Windows isn't widely supported in terms of acceleration or even general usage.

 A VM will suffice if you don't mind some waiting. 😄

+Anyway, run one of these commands on your machine according to its distribution:

 - Debian/Ubuntu/etc.: `sudo apt update && sudo apt upgrade -y && sudo apt install -y build-essential cmake opencv-contrib libopencv-contrib-dev libgtk2.0-dev pkg-config libboost-all-dev ffmpeg libonnx-dev libonnx1 python3`
 - Fedora/RHEL/etc.: `sudo dnf update -y && sudo dnf groupinstall "Development Tools" -y && sudo dnf install -y opencv-contrib opencv-devel boost-devel ffmpeg onnxruntime onnx-devel onnxruntime-devel python3 protobuf-devel`